Tag: Economic reforms

 Widowhood in Poland: Reforming the Financial Support System

 Drawing on a recent Policy Paper, we analyse the degree to which the current system of support in widowhood in Poland limits the extent of poverty among this large and growing group of the population.
-The analysis is set in the context of a proposed reform discussed lately in the Polish Parliament.
-We present the budgetary and distributional consequences of this proposal and offer an alternative scenario which limits the overall cost of the policy and directs additional resources to low-income households.
+The analysis is set in the context of a proposed reform discussed recently in the Polish Parliament.
+We present the budgetary and distributional consequences of this proposal and offer an alternative scenario that limits the overall cost of the policy and directs additional resources to low-income households.

 Introduction